rolwin100/rolwinreevan_gatsby_blog/content/2020-21-20-code-splitting-in-react/index.md

 ## Using a Lazy Loaded component with React.Suspense

-Suppose we are using a lazy loaded component we need to wrap it with `React.Suspense`.
+Suppose we are using a lazy-loaded component we need to wrap it with `React.Suspense`.

 React 16.6 added a `<Suspense>` component that lets you “wait” for some code to load and declaratively specify a loader or some skeleton while we’re waiting. `React.Suspense` is just like the Error boundaries which we use for our `React` apps.